acn-qiangchen/sbxservice-infra/docs/architecture/poc_architecture.md

    - Authentication and authorization
    - Data persistence layer
    - Auto-scaling based on traffic patterns
+   - Multi-service App Mesh implementation

-This minimal architecture provides a solid foundation for demonstrating the core functionality while keeping complexity and costs to a minimum.
+This architecture provides a solid foundation for demonstrating the core functionality of a service mesh while keeping complexity and costs to a minimum.
 It can be expanded upon based on the POC results and feedback.